innovenso/townplanner/docs/src/docs/views/techradar.md

     sbt run

-We should get a static website in the `output/assets/Technology/Technology Radar` directory.
+We should get a static website in the `output/assets/website/` directory.

 ![Technology Radar](../images/techradar/radar.png)

-Note that you need *NodeJS* installed on your system, including *npm*.
-The export to the technology radar is using [tech-radar-generator](https://github.com/dprgarner/tech-radar-generator) to generate the static website, which in turn was a fork of the [Build Your Own Radar](https://www.thoughtworks.com/radar/byor) by ThoughtWorks.